'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 “I’m heartbroken because my dad was so loyal,” Rangel said.

 Brazilian owned JBS confirmed an employee with three decades of experience died from complications associated with COVID-19, without naming Sanchez.
-The company said he had not been at work since March 20, the same day JBS removed people older than 70 from its facilities as a precaution.
 He was never symptomatic while at work and never worked in the facility while sick, according to the company.

 JBS said it was working with federal and state governments to obtain tests for all plant employees.